 - 0.5% for administration of ESSER III

-California has been allocated $98,709,231 for ESSER III Homeless Children and Youth (HCY).
+California has been allocated $98,709,231 for ESSER III ARP-HCY.
 These funds may be used in accordance with all allowable uses under the McKinney-Vento Education for Homeless Children and Youth, including:

 - Providing wraparound services (which could be provided in collaboration with and/or through contracts with community-based organizations, and could include academic supports, trauma informed care, social-emotional support, and mental health services);

-- Purchasing needed supplies (e.g., PPE, eyeglasses, school supplies, personal care items);
+- Purchasing needed supplies (e.g., personal protective equipment [PPE], eyeglasses, school supplies, personal care items);

 - Providing transportation to enable children and youth to attend classes and participate fully in school activities;